microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ## EXAMPLES

-### Example 1

-This example adds a new REST based source to WinGet named "mysource" with the root URL https://contoso.com/.
+### Example 1: Add new REST source named mysource

-This example is illustrative and will not succeed because WinGet will not add a source that does not properly respond to the WinGet REST API.

 ```powershell
 PS C:\> Add-WinGetSource -Name mysource -Argument https://contoso.com/ -Type Microsoft.Rest
 ```

+This example adds a new REST based source to WinGet named "mysource" with the root URL https://contoso.com/.

+> **This example is illustrative and will not succeed because WinGet will not add a source that does not properly respond to the WinGet REST API**

 ## PARAMETERS